Temasys/getaroom/README.md

 - `styles/app.styl`: This file contains the demo styling.
 - `index.html`: This file is the main HTML template.
 Modify with your own Google Analytics if required.

-Note that the `ca.crt`, `server.crt` and `server.key` are for `localhost` demos.
+Note that the `ca.crt`, `server.crt` and `server.key` are for your `localhost` domain.
 You might have to replace with your own certificates if you are hosting this demo on your page.

 Need help or want something changed?